AndreasME53/DoctorGram/README.md

 # DoctorGram
-## DoctorGram idea is a website for doctors at Swansea Hospital where they can post cases and get other doctor's assistance.
+## DoctorGram's idea is a website for doctors at Swansea Hospital where they can post cases and get other doctor's assistance.
-A Web application project to demonstrate skill with lareval and an understanding with Wensite frameworks.
+A Web application project to demonstrate my skills with the Laravel framework which can be applyied to any other frameworks as well.

 ### Below is a video which fully demonstrates the working project: